EUR

 Some enamel losses, otherwise in good condition.

-This refined gilt and enameled copper pendant depicts two intertwined koi carp, forming a harmonious motif symbolizing union, harmony, and prosperity in Chinese culture.
-The metalwork reflects the craftsmanship typical of the Ming period, showcasing the expert use of cloisonné enamel (known as jingtailan), a technique particularly prized during this dynasty.
+This enamelled and gilt copper pendant depicts two intertwined koi carp, forming a harmonious motif symbolising union, harmony, and prosperity in Chinese culture.
+The cloisonné enamel technique (known as jingtailan) was especially prized during the Ming Dynasty.

-The carp, rendered with remarkable delicacy, are shown in a fluid and symmetrical movement, with finely engraved and gilded fins.
-The choice of this animal is highly symbolic: in Chinese tradition, the carp represents perseverance, success, and transformation, often linked to the legend of the carp leaping through the Dragon Gate to become a dragon itself (liyú ti?ntiáo).
-When depicted as a pair, koi carp also symbolize marital fidelity and prosperity within marriage.
+The carp are shown in a fluid, symmetrical movement, with gilded and engraved fins.
+In Chinese symbolism, the carp represents perseverance, success, and transformation—often associated with the legend of the carp leaping over the Dragon Gate to become a dragon itself (liyú ti?nt?ao).
+When depicted in pairs, koi also symbolise marital fidelity and prosperity in marriage.

-The pendant was likely worn as a talisman or decorative ornament, serving both an aesthetic and spiritual function.
-It may have been presented as a wedding gift or worn during traditional celebrations such as Chinese New Year or the Lantern Festival.
+This pendant was likely worn as a talisman or decorative ornament.
+It may have been given as a wedding gift or worn during traditional festivities such as Chinese New Year or the Lantern Festival.

 Emmanuel Soubielle Works of Art